willkwon-math/willkwon-math.github.io/index.md

 Here is my [CV](https://willkwon-math.github.io/assets/files/CV_HKwon.pdf).

+## Upcoming travels

+Reach out to me anytime if you have a chance to come to these!

+- International Congress of Mathematicians 2026, Philadelphia, PA, 7/22-7/30
+- ICERM workshop, Providence, RI, 8/3-8/7

 ## Research Interests

 I am someone who seeks to understand why certain objects, embraced by our world, exist from a mathematical perspective.
 My research is driven by questions of existence, uniqueness, regularity, and instability of mathematical structures, particularly in the analysis of partial differential equations and related fields.